tuliomssantos/elixir-notes/README.md

 Overall, Elixir is a powerful and versatile language that is well-suited for building distributed, fault-tolerant systems.
 Learning Elixir requires a solid foundation in functional programming concepts, as well as an understanding of the tools and libraries that are specific to the Elixir ecosystem.

+## Learning Roadmap

+- Learn the basics of functional programming: Before you start programming with Elixir, it's important to understand the basics of functional programming.
+Elixir is a functional language that is built on top of the Erlang virtual machine, so understanding the functional programming concepts will help you understand Elixir better.
+- Install Elixir: Install Elixir on your computer by following the instructions on the official website (https://elixir-lang.org/install.html).
+Elixir is available for Windows, macOS, and Linux.
+- Learn the Elixir syntax: The Elixir syntax is similar to Ruby, so if you're familiar with Ruby, you'll find Elixir easy to learn.
+However, if you're not familiar with Ruby, you can still learn Elixir by reading the Elixir documentation and tutorials.
+- Study the OTP: OTP (Open Telecom Platform) is a set of libraries and tools that comes with Erlang and Elixir.
+OTP provides a set of abstractions for building scalable, fault-tolerant, and distributed systems.
+Understanding the OTP is essential if you want to build large-scale applications with Elixir.
+- Build a simple Elixir application: Start by building a simple Elixir application to get a feel for the language.
+You can build a command-line application, a web application, or a distributed system.
+The Elixir documentation has several examples that you can follow.
+- Learn Phoenix: Phoenix is a web framework for Elixir that is inspired by Ruby on Rails.
+Phoenix is built on top of Elixir and provides a set of tools for building scalable and fault-tolerant web applications.
+Learning Phoenix is essential if you want to build web applications with Elixir.
+- Learn Ecto: Ecto is a database library for Elixir that provides a set of abstractions for working with databases.
+Ecto is built on top of the OTP and provides a set of tools for building scalable and fault-tolerant database applications.
+Learning Ecto is essential if you want to build database applications with Elixir.
+- Read Elixir books and blogs: There are several books and blogs that cover Elixir in-depth.
+Some of the popular books include "Programming Elixir" by Dave Thomas, "Elixir in Action" by Saša Jurić, and "Metaprogramming Elixir" by Chris McCord.
+Reading Elixir books and blogs will help you learn advanced topics and best practices.
+- Join Elixir communities: Join online communities such as the Elixir Forum, Elixir Slack, and Elixir Discord to interact with other Elixir developers.
+The Elixir community is very friendly and helpful, and you'll get a lot of support from the community.